MatrixAI/Polykey-Docs/Vaults.md

 Adds a new vault.
 Returns the new vault if successful.
 Throws `ErrorVaultDefined` exception if the vault name already exists in this `VaultManager`.
+Also generates a new vault key and writes encrypted vault metadata to disk.

 ---

-#### `public renameVault(currVaultName: string, newVaultName: string): boolean`
+#### `public async renameVault(currVaultName: string, newVaultName: string): Promise<boolean>`
 * `currVaultName`: Current name of vault
 * `newVaultName`: New name of vault

 Renames an existing vault.
 Returns a boolean describing the success of the operation.
-Throws 'ErrorVaultUndefined' exception if name of current vault does not exist, of 'ErrorVaultDefined' if the new vault name already exists.
+Throws 'ErrorVaultUndefined' exception if name of current vault does not exist, and `ErrorVaultDefined` if the new vault name already exists.
+Updates references to vault keys and writes new encrypted vault metadata to disk.

 ---

 #### `public deleteVault(vaultName: string): boolean`
 * `vaultName`: Name of vault to be deleted

 Delete an existing vault.
-Returns `true` if successful.
-Throws 'ErrorVaultUndefined' if the vault name does not exist.
+Deletes file from filesystem and updates mappings to vaults and vaultKeys.
+If it fails to delete from the filesystem, it will not modify any mappings and return false.
+Throws `ErrorVaultUndefined` if vault name does not exist.

 ---